 Have you noticed the overwhelming amounts of hemp products that have completely saturated the market?
 I have.
-I’ve also noticed that finding a hemp product that is pure — the full spectrum of nutrients and phytocannabinoids — and manufactured in a strict quality-controlled environment is a bit daunting.
-But with the many helpful benefits of hemp extract it’s certainly worth your time to do your research and ask questions.
-A few of the many helpful benefits of hemp extract include boosting mood, calming stress and even easing joint discomfort.
-Another great benefit of hemp includes promoting restful sleep which can help you stay more concentrated and alert during your day.
+I’ve also noticed that finding a pure hemp product — the full spectrum of nutrients and phytocannabinoids — manufactured in a strict quality-controlled environment is a bit daunting.
+But with the many valuable benefits of hemp extract, it’s certainly worth your time to do your research and ask questions.
+A few of the many valuable benefits of hemp extract include boosting mood, calming stress, and even easing joint discomfort.
+Another great use of hemp includes promoting restful sleep, which can help you stay more concentrated and alert during your day.

-Below are five helpful benefits of hemp extract as well as why natural hemp should be a consideration for your daily health routine.
+Below are five helpful benefits of hemp extract and why you should consider organic hemp for your daily health routine.

 5 Helpful Benefits of Hemp Extract

-As an amazing plant, hemp is loaded with nutrients, antioxidants, and phytocannabinoids.
-All of these nutrients work in harmony to provide you with many health benefits.
+Hemp is an amazing plant loaded with nutrients, antioxidants, and phytocannabinoids.
+These nutrients work in harmony to provide you with many health benefits.

 1. Encourages Calm and Focus

-Being able to say calm and concentrated during a busy day and to relax at the end of it, is something in which we all desire.
-Hemp has the ability to help you feel more focused, tranquil and calm.
+The ability to stay calm and focused during a busy day and relax at the end of it is something we all desire.
+Organic hemp has these abilities.

 The hemp plant contains over 100 phytocannabinoids that interact with the endocannabinoid system — a physiological system that keeps your body processes in homeostasis — balance.
-These naturally-occurring cannabinoids in hemp link with endocannabinoid receptors, and thus boost brain and nerve health.
-By supporting brain and nerve cells, hemp and the phytocannabinoids in it can play an important part in your general mental well-being.
+These naturally-occurring cannabinoids in hemp link with endocannabinoid receptors, thus boosting brain and nerve health.
+By supporting brain and nerve cells, hemp and phytocannabinoids can play an essential part in your general mental well-being.

-CBD (cannabidiol), one of the important componenets of hemp, permits you to relax without feeling cloudy or high.
+CBD (cannabidiol), one of the crucial components of hemp, permits you to relax without feeling cloudy or high.

 2. Promotes Restful Sleep and Healthy Sleep Cycles